tanchuanxin/cs3245_homework_4/README.txt

                     .
 Add terms into a dictionary, keeping a count and also create the positional index list.
 If term exists in dictionary, update the entry
                         --> positional index is saved as the postitional delta between term positions in a document, not the absolute position
-                        --> This further saves some memory by only saving smaller integer deltas .
+                        --> This further saves some memory by only saving smaller integer deltas --> We further applied variable byte encoding to save space on these smaller integer deltas (details found in vb_encoder.py)
+                    .
 Calculate the tf-idf score for individual terms using the lnc.ltc scheme (same as Homework 3) .
 Returns the following for each row (document) by writing into the multiprocessing container variables
-                1. doc_lengths                      - the length of the document
+                1. doc_lengths                      - the vector length of the document
                 2. local_dict_list                  - list of dictionaries of term to doc_id, term_freq and positions
                 3. local_doc_metadata_dict_list     - list of dictionaries of downsized doc_id to original doc_id, court rank